denis-sokolov/portent/README.md

 The structure above will produce a website that responds to URLs `/` and `/about`.

 ### Page structure
 `pages` directory contains actual routes for pages in the website.
 Every `html` file inside is a single URL route.
+Pages with Unicode names do not work perfectly, but if they work for you, great.

 It is recommended to include a <base> tag in every template and refer to files and URLs relative to the root of the project, without using a leading slash.
 For example, to link from `projects/foo` to `about`, use a string `about`, not `../about`.
 A workflow different from this has undefined behavior.